ZxxLang/abnfa/README.md

 ### FLAG

-Forward a flag attribute with a type action.
+Assigns the flag attribute to the last action last = factors [factors.length-1] in the current factors.

+    FLAG        --> last.flag = "+",   last is an element in an array
-    FLAG-flag-[flag...] --> previousAction.flag = flag
+    FLAG-flags  --> last.flag = flags, customize flags

 ### EOF